Today | Weather | Thursday, February 5, 2026

 Moderate Expected Likely

-Dense Fog Advisory issued January 13 at 11:01AM PST until January 13 at 2:00PM PST by NWS Portland OR
+Air Stagnation Advisory issued February 5 at 12:39PM PST until February 6 at 10:00PM PST by NWS Portland OR

-and limited air movement will lead to a period of stagnant air
+WHAT: Light winds and limited air movement will lead to a period

 IMPACTS: Deteriorating air quality may cause issues for people